g-freire/firebase-angular8/README.md

 # Experimenting with Angular8 and Google Firebase environment
 Google firebase cloud API was very fun to integrate.
-You need to install/declare Firebase module, set the config credentials at enviroments folder and inject the methods (firebase) on the components.
+You need to install/declare Firebase module, set the config credentials at enviroments folder and inject the desired methods (firebase) on the Angular components.
 The document oriented database is pretty much like mongodb or dynamodb.
 Next steps would be experiment and integrate the auth methods

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.